August 29, 2021

-Make sure you (and your team) understand the difference between data and information.
+Make sure you—and your team—understand the difference between data and information.
 While it may sound like an issue of semantics, the distinction is an important one.
-Not all data can be extracted and turned into action.
+Data is information in its rawest form.
+Not all data can be extracted and turned into action, but information gives data context.
 You want to avoid incorporating data islands that don’t add value.

 Managing Big Data Analytics Projects Is a Collaborative Effort

-Big Data analytics is a team sport.
-Data science, IT, and other stakeholders need to align on goals, which means that organizations need to create an environment where collaboration and Agile practices are baked into the culture.
+Data science, IT, and other stakeholders need to align on goals, which means that organizations need to create an environment where collaboration and agile practices are baked into the culture.

-We say this all the time: culture is one of the hardest parts of taking on a large-scale transformation.
-This holds true whether you’re embracing the Internet of Things (IoT), migrating to microservices, or developing a Big Data analytics strategy that sets your brand up for success.
+However, culture is one of the hardest parts of taking on a large-scale transformation.
+This holds true whether you’re embracing the Internet of Things (IoT), migrating to microservices, or developing big data analytics initiatives that set your brand up for success.

 Make Data Accessible

-Given the complexities associated with managing Big Data, there’s a growing shortage of professionals with data science and IT skills.
+Given the complexities associated with managing big data, there’s a massive shortage of professionals with data science and IT skills.
 These professionals are needed to help businesses make the most out of their growing data sets.

 Employees need ongoing training to ensure they’re finding and leveraging the right information.
-Employers also need to think about assembling a tech stack that makes life easier on their employees—enhancing their jobs, rather than adding an extra burden.
+Employers should also consider assembling a tech stack that makes life easier on their employees.
 Additionally, leaders should provide secure access to large, high-quality data sets to encourage experimentation and discovery among employees outside of the IT department.